greyblake/envconfig-rs-old/README.md

 # Envconfig

-An easy way to build a config structure form environment variables.
+An easy way to build a config structure form environment variables in Rust.

 ## Usage